AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

 * If a wagon has _Derived data_ tables activated, it will be signalized with the icon 🗂️ in the _Test status_ column.
 * `☑️ slow train`: If enabled, the express train features are disabled.
 This means that you may have up to 2% more jobs which finish but the train run may take several days more.
+* `Type`: This setting defines the type of train to be composed, and decides if derived data will be stored.
+The dropdown offers 4 possible options:
+  * **Analysis train** - this will be a standard analysis train and no derived data will be produced.
-* `☑️ derived data`: If enabled, this train produces derived data to be used for further analysis.
-The results will not be merged and can be used as input for future train runs.
+  * **Standard derived data** - this train will produce derived data to be used for further analysis.
+The results will not be merged across runs and can be used as input for future train runs.
+  * **Linked derived data** - this option is for derived data which needs to access its parent file when it is processed.
+The derived data file produced will remember its parent files, inheriting also their storage location.
+The results will not be merged across runs and can be used as input for future train runs.
+Datasets composed from this train need to have parent access level activated. **`NOTE`**: at present (November 2022) this option is not yet implemented.
+  * **Slim derived data** - similarly to the standard derived data case, this train will produce derived data to be used for further analysis.
+This is reserved for derived data of small output size.
+The results will be merged across runs and are not available to use in future train runs.
+The data will be automatically deleted after a preset period of time. **`NOTE`**: at present (November 2022) this option is not yet implemented.
 * `☑️ automatic submission`: If enabled will submit the train automatically after the test is done and succeeds `🌟`.
 * `Target`: Sets the facility/cores where the train will be run.
 * Finally, after defining the configuration, click on `Compose 🚂` to compose a train.
 After composing a train run, the wagons selected cannot be selected for a different train run unless the current train run is [decomposed](#decompose).
 After the train run is [submitted](#submit), the wagons will be disabled.